brodieG/char-width/README.md

 ## Overview

-This repository is a collection of scripts, data, and documentation used to update the tables in 'src/main/rlocale.h' from the c.a.
-2015 Unicode 8 tables to more recent versions.
+This repository is a collection of scripts, data, and documentation used to update the tables in 'src/main/rlocale_data.h' from the c.a.
+2015 Unicode 8 tables to more recent versions (12.1 under the current proposal).

+These tables are used by `R_nchar` (itself used by `base::nchar`), and via `R_i18n_wcwidth|R_i18n_wcswidth` in character.c, errors.c, printUtils.c,
+../gnuwin32/console.c ../gnuwin32/getline/getline.c,
+grDevices/src/{devPS,devPicTex.c}.

+In order to replicate the results discussed here we also need to apply the patch proposed in [17755][15], otherwise there will be differences in results when for code points reserved for UTF-16 surrogates.

+These updates are only partial.
+Other things that could/should be done:

+* Update the other tables in 'rlocale_data.h'.
+* Compute width on graphemes instead of Unicode code points; this is likely to be a bigger change that could possibly leverage ICU on systems that have it, but will likely still require updating the width tables.
+* Change the look-up tables to be multi-stage tables for performance as recommended by Unicode, particularly as we're increasing the table sizes.

-## Rlocale Update
+## rlocale_data.h Update

-In order to update Rlocale, we must first apply a minor patch to fix some seeming minor bugs in the code, and then run `update_r_locale.R`.
+In order to update Rlocale, we must first apply a minor patch to fix some seeming minor bugs in the code, and then run `R/update_r_locale_data.R`.

-Unlike the Unicode tables, `rlocale_data.h` has specific widths for East Asian Ambiguous that are locale-dependent.
+Unlike the Unicode tables, `rlocale_data.h` has specific widths for East Asian (mostly) Ambiguous that are locale-dependent.
 The update process does not touch those at all, and only modifies the default locale values.
+Entries to other locales will be added where they did not exist previously.

+We preserve the existing `ifdef` structures for win32, and preserve existing comments as much as possible, at least for the widths table.
+The zero width table is regenerated completely, so inline comments there are lost though those seem less important.

 ## Checks